#SGSAMoonDay2025

 A Brief History of the Moon Day Tournament

-During the planning process several names for the tournament were thought of and bantered about.
-Those planning the tournament wanted something different, something that would catch people’s attention and make them ask “why is that the tournament name?”
-Historical events happening in later July were looked at as a possible source of inspiration for a tournament name.
-On July 20th, 1969 one of mankind’s greatest accomplishments took place, landing a man safely on the moon.
-Neil Armstrong, one of three astronauts on the Apollo 11 lunar mission, took those few steps down the ladder of the lunar module and then stepped upon the moon saying those now famous words “This is one small step for man, one giant leap for mankind”.
+They decided to look at historical events that happened in July as a source of inspiration.
+On July 20th, 1969, one of mankind’s greatest accomplishments took place.
+Neil Armstrong, one of three astronauts on the Apollo 11 lunar mission, stepped down the ladder of the lunar module.
+He planted his foot upon the moon declaring those now famous words, “This is one small step for man, one giant leap for mankind”.